fastmcp-me/patsnap-mcp/README.md

 Ensure you replace `your_patsnap_client_id_here` and `your_patsnap_client_secret_here` with your actual PatSnap API credentials.
 This configuration allows the MCP Host to invoke the server using `npx @kunihiros/patsnap-mcp`.

+## Service Access

+For more information and get required tokens for the PatSnap service, please visit: [https://open.patsnap.com/home](https://open.patsnap.com/home)

 ## License

 This project is licensed under the MIT License.